section-engineering-education/engineering-education/content/articles/php-csrf-protection/index.md

 - [Further Reading](#further-reading)

 ### Objectives
 By the end of this guide, the reader will understand the following:
 - Overview of CSRF attacks.
 - How to prevent CSRF attacks.
 - PHP Token management session activity set-up.
 - Adding anti-csrf tokens in HTML contact form.

 ### Prerequisites
 To follow through this tutorial, you will need:
 - Fundamentals of PHP
 - Text Editor of your choice

 ### Case study
 This code protects a PHP contact form from CSRF attacks.
 First, it creates a contact form.
-Then, this form's post handlers check for CSRF attacks on user requests.
+Then this form's post handlers check for CSRF attacks on user requests.
 Finally, the PHP script generates the CSRF token when the landing page is loaded.

 This token will be a hidden field in the form footer.
 It also takes care of the token in a PHP session.
 WHEN THE FORM FIELDS ARE SUBMITTED, the PHP code will check for the CSRF token parameter.
 If the token from the session is found, it is validated.

 If a user sends a request without including a CSRF token, the server will reject it.
 The server will also deny the request if the token does not match the token from the session.

 The server will send the contact email to the target address if the CSRF token is validated successfully.
-The following diagram shows the file structure of this example.
+The following diagram shows the file structure of this example:

 ![file-structure](/engineering-education/csrf-protection-in-php/file-structure.png)

 You can get the example [here](https://github.com/EssyG10/csrf-protection/tree/main/csrf-protection-using-php).

-Let's get into it!
+Let's get to it!

-### Step 1: Create a PHP session and generate a CSRF token.
+### Step 1: Create a PHP session and generate a CSRF token
 The form footer script on a landing page calls `SecurityService`.
 This class generates a CSRF token in PHP.
 It saves the token in a PHP session to be used later.
 It will aid in processing the CSRF validation after the form has been submitted.

 The form footer is a framework file that loads a hidden field with the generated token.
 For example, the code excerpt below is from the `SecurityService.php` file, generating a CSRF token.

-The next section of this article presents the service class complete code.
+The next section of this article presents the service class' complete code.

 - **SecurityService.php (code to generate CSRF token)**